 New Zealand is a constitutional monarchy.
 This means that our Head of State is a King or Queen, although our government is democratic and led by the Prime Minister.
-The Government is chosen through democratic elections.
 The Prime Minister, who is the Head of Government, must be a Member of Parliament.
-Queen Elizabeth II is our Head of State.
+King Charles III is currently our Head of State.

-The New Zealand Governor-General is the Queen's representative in New Zealand.
-He or she exercises most of the powers of the Queen in relation to New Zealand.
+The New Zealand Governor-General is the King's representative in New Zealand.
+He or she exercises most of the powers of the King in relation to New Zealand.
 Unlike the Head of Government, who belongs to a particular political party, the Governor-General is a neutral figure.
 Another way of saying this is that the Governor-General is non-partisan.